nick-nikzad/CLIP/README.md

 ## Q2 (b): Scaling up

 To scale up the code for processing approximately ~100 million text-image pairs, I recommend the following improvements:
-1- Implementing batch processing.
+1. Implementing batch processing.
-2- Leveraging distributed processing across ample GPU clusters.
+2. Leveraging distributed processing across ample GPU clusters.
+HuggingFace's "Accelerate" library would be a fine tool for this purpose.